RADESH626/black-noise-nextjs/memory-bank/activeContext.md

 5.  **Modified `src/components/common/CartComponent.jsx`:** Updated the `key` prop in the `cartItems.map` function to ensure a unique and stable key for each `CartItem`.
 The `map` callback now includes `index`, and the key is `item.id ?
 String(item.id) : `${item.name || 'unknown'}-${index}``.
 6.  **Modified `src/components/common/CartItem.jsx`:** Implemented safe access to `item.price` and `item.quantity` using the nullish coalescing operator (`??
 0`) before calling `toFixed(2)` to prevent "Cannot read properties of undefined" errors.
 7.  **Modified `src/app/acciones/CartActions.js`:** Ensured that `updateCartItemQuantity` returns the fully populated cart data, including all design details, after a quantity update.
 This prevents the loss of design information when the cart state is updated in the frontend.
+8.  **Modified `src/components/common/CartComponent.jsx`:** Implemented client-side quantity updates with debouncing.
+Quantity changes now update the UI instantly, and a debounced server call (`updateCartItemQuantity`) is made after a 1000ms (1 second) delay to synchronize with the backend.
+9.  **Modified `src/components/common/CartComponent.jsx`:** Adjusted `handleUpdateQuantity` to correctly remove an item from the client-side cart state when its quantity is set to 0.

 ### Problems Encountered:
 -   `ERROR in updateCartItemQuantity: Error: Cart validation failed: items.0.quantity: Cast to Number failed for value "NaN" (type number) at path "quantity"`: This error occurred because `parseInt(e.target.value)` was being called in `CartItem.jsx` before passing the value to `CartComponent.jsx`, leading to `NaN` being passed to the action.